innovation-manoa/innovation-manoa.github.io/index.md

 Makamae Carpenter (Junior, Electrical Engineering) :

+The application isn't responsive enough in a mobile platform.
+I think a good majority of college students would be on their phones when deciding to use this service.
+A ggood responsive mobile platform would make the app very solid.
+I like the design because it's very simple.
+An app that is simple to figure out is a good app in my opinion.

 Christian Shimabuku (Senior, Journalism) :

 When you first come to the site it is very visually pleasing because it's simple.
 The front page doesn't seem to have many features but I don't think that's the purpose of it.
 A clear pricing scale would be nice to have so users would know how much to pay everytime.

 Brandon Rivera (Junior, Journalism) :

 It's a great idea for students who do not feel like getting up and walking down.
 I feel like it's also a really great idea to make sure students always use their meal swipes.
 This idea is great and benefits both parties involved.

 Irene Ma (Junior, Animal Science) :

 The website looks very professional.
 I wish the website would give you some kind of alert or email when someone fulfills your request.
 Getting a random phone call may seem unsettling when you don't expect.
 I feel like the menus could also use some sort of work with more color added to it to make it more appealing.

 Christopher Afuso (Sophmore, Botany) :

+This definitely looks like something I could see myself using.
+The UI is very simple and isn't cluttered.
+The website clearly has a purpose and it fulfills it.
+The links all pertain to the object of the website which is to have food delivered to your dorm.
+Maybe the one thing I wish the site had was some kind of estimater of how much food you could fit into the container.
+Maybe measaurements of the takeout box too.
+A student can request a lot of food that obviously would not fit into the box and the person retrieving the food would not know what to do.